coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 > NOTE: infinite matches both 'baroque' and 'house'-occurences in text, as well as spatial objects with `"class":"house"` or name "baroque".
 This multiplexing of id/category is deliberate, in order to support [the core principle](#core-principle).

-9. When moving/copying/pasting metadata, always prefer converting to string-only microformats (BibTex/Bibs)
+9. The XR Browser needs to adjust tag-scope based on the endusers needs/focus (infinite tagging only makes sense when environment is scaled down significantly)
-10. respect multi-line metadata because of [the core principle](#core-principle)
+10. The XR Browser should always allow the human to view/edit the metadata, by clicking 'toggle metadata' on the 'back' (contextmenu e.g.) of any XR text, anywhere anytime.
-11. Default font (unless specified otherwise) is a modern monospace font, for maximized tabular expressiveness (see [the core principle](#core-principle)).
+11. When moving/copying/pasting metadata, always prefer converting to string-only microformats (BibTex/Bibs)
-12. anti-pattern: hardcoupling a mandatory **obtrusive markup/scripting-language** or with an XR browser (HTML/VRML/Javascript) (see [the core principle](#core-principle))
+12. respect multi-line metadata because of [the core principle](#core-principle)
-13. anti-pattern: limiting human introspection, by abandoning plain text as first class citizen.
+13. Default font (unless specified otherwise) is a modern monospace font, for maximized tabular expressiveness (see [the core principle](#core-principle)).
-14. The XR Browser needs to adjust tag-scope based on the endusers needs/focus (infinite tagging only makes sense when environment is scaled down significantly)
+14. anti-pattern: hardcoupling an XR Browser with a mandatory **markup/scripting-language** which departs from onubtrusive plain text (HTML/VRML/Javascript) (see [the core principle](#core-principle))
-15. The XR Browser should always allow the human to view/edit the metadata, by clicking 'toggle metadata' on the 'back' (contextmenu e.g.) of any XR text, anywhere anytime.
+15. anti-pattern: limiting human introspection, by abandoning plain text as first class citizen.

 > The simplicity of appending metadata (and leveling the metadata-playfield between humans and machines) is also demonstrated by [visual-meta](https://visual-meta.info) in greater detail.